Completed research

 Project partners: Open University of the Netherlands, Netherlands; Leuphana University Lüneburg, Germany; University of Macedonia, Greece

-Description : The 3-LENSUS project is funded as part of the European Commission's Lifelong Learning Program.
+Description: The 3-LENSUS project is funded as part of the European Commission's Lifelong Learning Programme.
 The focus of 3-LENSUS is on the so-called knowledge triangle of education, research and innovation.
 Accordingly, the educational and research activities of universities are to be linked with society in order to create innovations for sustainable development.
-The project objectives can be divided into the following two areas: 1) Networking universities with regional players to create multi-stakeholder learning networks.
+The project objectives can be divided into the following two areas: 1) Networking universities with regional stakeholders to create multi-stakeholder learning networks.
 This will be achieved through the re-launch of the COPERNICUS Alliance, the European university network for sustainable development, and through the development of a "Database on Learning for Sustainable Development", which promotes networking and the exchange of knowledge and experience between academic, non-university and regional stakeholders.
 2) Capacity building to support existing and future multi-stakeholder learning networks.
 A series of seminars and the development of a best practice handbook on "Multi-Actor Learning for Regional Sustainable Development" will be used to collect and process knowledge and experience.

-Publications: The project results were also published as part of a special issue on "Learning for sustainable development in regional networks" in the Journal of Cleaner Production (Volume 49, 2013).
-Trummler M., Mader C., (2011) Database on Learning for Sustainable Development - analysis of projects, In: Barton A., Dlouha J., Multi-Actor Learning for Sustainable Regional Development in Europe: A Handbook of Best Practice, Grosvenor Publishing, Surrey, 343p
+Publications: The project results were also published as part of a special issue on "Learning for sustainable development in regional networks" in the Journal of Cleaner Production (Volume 49, 2013) Trummler M., Mader C., (2011) Database on Learning for Sustainable Development - analysis of projects, In: Barton A., Dlouha J., Multi-Actor Learning for Sustainable Regional Development in Europe: A Handbook of Best Practice, Grosvenor Publishing, Surrey, 343p

 Funding: EU eLearning Programme